A pioneer in leading a business degree programme integrating Hospitality and Real Estate in Asia

 The majority of students are placed in globally branded hotel chains, theme parks, property developers, real estate and hospitality consulting firms, events and tourism related companies and banks.

 In addition, four exclusively designed exchange programmes are offered for students to study in the Asia-Pacific region and North America.
 The programmes include the Asia-Pacific Hospitality Management Programme, a partnership programme with Thailand’s Mahidol University International College and Australia’s Queensland University, and exchange arrangements with Cornell University, Virginia Polytechnic Institute and State University (Virginia Tech), National University of Singapore and Ritsumeikan Asia-Pacific University in Japan – all of them provide top-ranking hospitality and real estate programmes in the world.
 The programme has also arranged theme-based study trips and short-term summer courses to Taiwan, Japan, and Australia in the past two years and continues to explore new destinations for cross-cultural and experiential learning.

 In order to give students more international exposures and challenges in the real estate stream, the school has been supporting our students to participate in the Cornell International Real Estate Case Competition organized by Cornell University in consecutive years and with our team winning the championship in 2016.
-The School also hosts the Cornell CUHK Regional Real Estate Competition, Asia since 2018.
+The School also hosted the Cornell CUHK Regional Real Estate Competition, Asia in 2018.
 This is another valuable opportunity for students to interact with overseas students, teachers, and industry experts.

 Managed by students and supported by professional chefs and service team members, F&B outlets (The Gastronomy Club and a café named ‘The Stage’) are other special features of the programme.
 Students have many opportunities to apply their marketing, finance, and HR knowledge and skills on real business situations to solve problems.